chappers/chappers.github.io/future-projects.md

 ## Rebuilding Michelangelo

-A project on creating Uber's michelangelo just like Handmade Hero
+<s>A project on creating Uber's Michelangelo just like Handmade Hero</s>.
+Feast basically does this, even in a limited infrastructure setting.